 HuCS-ID Lab: Data resources

-The HuCS-ID lab has developed several specialised data resources that that students can leverage for their research studies/degrees in craniofacial or skeletal identification.
-These resources additionally facilitate advanced subject matter workshops to industry / government, per consultancies arranged through UQ’s Consulting and Research Expertise unit, CoRE.
+The HuCS-ID lab has developed several specialized data resources that the research group and students within the group can leverage for their research studies/degrees in craniofacial or skeletal identification.
+These resources additionally facilitate advanced subject matter workshops to industry / government, per consultancies arranged through UQ’s Research Consultancy, Tenders and Contracts Management Office (CCMO).

 The resources include two sets of ultra-resolution medical images (MR and CT) for studying craniofacial anatomy and a specialized library of skeletons with matching pre-skeletisation radiographs (as pertinent to identification).